 The Senior Independent Director ('SID') has been appointed as the principal contact for workforce engagement.
-The SID meets with the workforce twice each year and reports back to the Board on each occasion.
+The SID meets with the workforce representatives twice each year and reports back to the Board on each occasion.
 There is a mechanism to provide for feedback to be made in confidence, as appropriate.
 During 2019, following discussions with the workforce, employer pension contributions were increased to 10% of base salary, for those members of staff contributing at least 5%.
 Lower contribution rates were available to those contributing at lower rates.
 The scheme was aligned for all employees, including Executives.
+These meetings have continued in 2020 when feedback on the enhanced pension provisions and benefits was reported as very positive.

 During the year, the Committee considered the incentive schemes available to Executives, senior leaders and other employees.
-To improve the internal consistency of the schemes, the incentives available for senior leaders were increased (excluding Executives).
+The Committee reviewed the internal consistency of the schemes available to senior leaders and those available to Executives.
+The Schemes were affirmed.

 The Society's Remuneration Policy applies to all employees and all incentive schemes are aligned to the Society's strategic objectives.
-Objectives set as part of the Executive scheme were shared with the workforce during the first quarter of 2019.
+Objectives set as part of the Executive scheme were shared with the workforce during the first quarter of 2020.

 The Remuneration Report is provided to the Society's membership for annual consideration and approval at the Annual General Meeting.
-At the 2019 Annual General Meeting, 89% of votes were cast in favour of the Report.
+At the 2020 Annual General Meeting, 89% of votes were cast in favour of the Report.
 No adverse comments were received from members in regards to the Report or Executive pay.